pmq20/node-packer/node/doc/api/https.md

 changes:
   - version: v10.9.0
     pr-url: https://github.com/nodejs/node/pull/21616
-    description: allow both url and options to be passed to `https.get()`
+    description: The `url` parameter can now be passed along with a separate `options` object.
   - version: v7.5.0
     pr-url: https://github.com/nodejs/node/pull/10638
     description: The `options` parameter can be a WHATWG `URL` object.